metricshilab/manual/LyX-LaTeX.md

 ## LyX

-A visiual alternative to LaTeX
+A visual alternative to LaTeX